Surgical Error Lawyer in Washington, D.C.

 If you have been hurt due to these or any other surgical errors, please contact The Law Offices of Dr. Michael M. Wilson MD, JD & Associates, for a free, in-depth review of your medical malpractice case with a knowledgeable member of our legal team.

 Surgical errors have significant consequences.
 In addition to the fact that surgical error can put your life in jeopardy, the most common mistakes tend to result in infections and long-term damage such as nerve damage and/or scarring.
 Also, if a surgical error occurs, the patient may need additional surgery to correct the mistake and improve the patient’s health.

 Dr. Michael M. Wilson and our legal team understand the long-term consequences that surgical errors can have.
 We know that as a patient, you placed your faith in your doctor and expected the doctor to meet the standard of care.
 If your doctor failed to do so, you have a right to feel betrayed and angry.
 You also have the right to take decisive legal action to hold the doctor and other medical professionals accountable.

 What Compensation Can You Seek If You Are Hurt by a Surgical Error?

 If a surgical error occurred in your case due to medical malpractice, and you suffered harm as a result of that error, you could be eligible to recover compensation from the doctor, hospital or both.
 Surgeons, hospitals and their insurers typically fight surgical error claims aggressively.
-This is why it is crucial to hire an experienced medical malpractice lawyer to represent you.
+This is why it is crucial to hire an experienced medical malpractice lawyer in Washington D.C. to represent you.

 - Economic damages – These are any damages that have a monetary value, including medical bills related to the procedure when the error occurred as well as medical bills dealing with the diagnosis and treatment of the injury.
 Economic damages can also cover things such as lost wages due to time you had to take off of work for your recovery and other losses with specific values.